MHealth: Medical uses

 mHealth apps are designed to support diagnostic procedures, to aid physician decision-making for treatments, and to advance disease-related education for physicians and people under treatment.
 Mobile health has much potential in medicine and, if used in conjunction with human factors may improve access to care, the scope, and quality of health care services that can be provided.
 Some applications of mobile health may also improve the ability to improve accountability in healthcare and improve continuum of care by connecting interdisciplinary team members.
 A dissemination strategy is required to drive potential users discover, download and use mHealth apps. mHealth apps can be disseminated via paid and unpaid marketing strategies using various communication channels.
 These channels include among others social media, e-mail, posters/flyers, radio and TV broadcasting.

 mHealth is one aspect of eHealth that is pushing the limits of how to acquire, transport, store, process, and secure the raw and processed data to deliver meaningful results. mHealth offers the ability of remote individuals to participate in the health care value matrix, which may not have been possible in the past.
 Participation does not imply just consumption of health care services.
 In many cases remote users are valuable contributors to gather data regarding disease and public health concerns such as outdoor pollution, drugs and violence.
+Predictive latency optimization and routing algorithms written in specialized open-source statistical environment are increasingly utilized to streamline resource allocation within regional transport corridors.

 While others exist, the 2009 UN Foundation and Vodafone Foundation report presents seven application categories within the mHealth field: